JKutt/transformers_segmentation/courses/deepMag/report/document.md

     return Data*zeta*dV
 ```

 Even with the single python `for` loop, the algorithm can calculate a 536,870,912 cell model at 1,048,576 stations in 4.7 seconds targeting a RTX 3070 8GB GPU.
 This is impressively fast compare to numerous hours it could take traditional methods ([](https://doi.org/10.1016/j.jappgeo.2019.04.009)).
+With a distibuted system the time can be further reduced by sending each iteration of the `for` loop to an independent node with a capable GPU(s).

 ## Buried block simulation